deep-projects/dvc-cc/dvc-cc/tutorial/_only_dvc.md

 ```

 The `dvc run --no-exec ...` command is the same as `dvc-cc hyperopt new ...` without using any hyperparameters, with
 the only exception that DVC-CC will always save the DVC-files in the *dvc* folder.
+To try new parameters your can
+just overwrite the DVC file by using the same command with different values.

 All DVC files created directly with DVC or with DVC-CC can be run on a cluster with CC.